“It’s probably a phase.”

 I walk with you as you guide your LGBTQ+ children, so they can thrive and live their lives out loud without limitations or judgments.
 I become your trusted confidant and accountability partner.
 I will work with you to create a safe space in your hearts, in your homes and in your child’s world at large.
 I will also help you become the parent your child will be proud of.

-If you or anyone you know need my services, kindly schedule a FREE 30-minute strategy session
+If you or anyone you know need my services, kindly schedule a 60-minute strategy session

 with me.
 I will ask you a few questions and based on your responses, we shall figure out if, and how we can work together.
 In the mean time check out my parenting books on my media page

 .
-Autographed copies are available by contacting me directly, please don't forget to leave a review!
+Autographed copies are available by contacting me directly, please don't forget to leave an honest review!

 Welcome to my website, feel free to look around and get comfortable.